 In 2010 Honi Soit entered the digital age by launching a website and Facebook page.
 In 2012 Honi Soit Editors decided to upgrade the existing website to further push Honi Soit’s online presence with this website that is both tablet and mobile friendly.

 In 2014, the website was re-developed from scratch and relaunched by that year’s editorial team.
-They also developed the Honi Soit mobile app for Android and iOS, as well as a tablet friendly app delivering the print edition via Apple and Google Newsstand.
+They also developed a tablet friendly app delivering the print edition via Apple and Google Newsstand.

 About the SRC

 Honi Soit is supported by the Students Representative Council at the University of Sydney.
 Run by students for students since 1929, the SRC offers undergraduate students confidential advice, affordable books, emergency loans and other student services.
 The SRC represents undergraduates within the University of Sydney and the wider Australian University community.